- Home

 The Scouts have published answers to various questions that crop up during planning for a Nights Away event.
 Check them out here

-Once you have earned your Nights Away Permit you will need to submit a Nights Away Notification (NAN) form at least 7 days before each event to obtain your District Commissioner’s (or their nominee’s) approval before the event goes ahead.
+Once you have earned your Nights Away Permit you will need to submit a Nights Away Notification (NAN) form through the My Membership system at least 7 days before each event to obtain your District Lead Volunteer’s (or their nominee’s) approval before the event goes ahead.

 This is one of the most common queries when planning some events and activities.